 TMDL development process notification sent out, will call a meeting if necessary.

-Rules & Regulations Committee – Chair Nick Vande Hey, McMAHON, 920-751-4200 Electronic NOI up and running online—consultants can be the signature for the applicant Soil Loss Calculations: Verify the performance standard on the spreadsheet Wetland Screening: June 1st, 2016 When you submit an NOI you are supposed to have a concurrence review.
-Changes to the grass swale standard Indicators:
+Rules & Regulations Committee – Chair Nick Vande Hey, McMAHON, 920-751-4200 Electronic NOI up and running online Soil Loss Calculations: Verify the performance standard on the spreadsheet Wetland Screening: June 1st, 2016 When you submit an NOI you are supposed to have a concurrence review.
+Indicators:

+Mapped Wetland

+Pink Soil

--Mapped Wetland -Pink Soil -Closed depression on property
+Closed depression on property

 New Business

-DNR Update—Amy Minser, WNDR, 920-662-5461 TMDL Development Stakeholder Meeting: Wednesday, June 15, 2016 at the Coughlin Building

--Erosion Control Review and Post- Construction:
+DNR Update—Amy Minser, WNDR, 920-662-5461 TMDL Development Stakeholder Meeting: Wednesday, June 15, 2016 at the Coughlin Building Erosion Control Review and Post- Construction:

 DNR is trying to get out in the field at least 1 day a week.
-Trying to prioritize which parts of the application they review because DNR assumes MS4 communities are following plans, noting; weekly inspections, following the technical standards as laid out in the plan. -Screening all applications for wetlands, endangered species, and archeological sites -Soil Loss Calculations: follow the guidance except for exceptions. -Sometimes will contact community and sometimes won’t when going out on-site.
+Trying to prioritize which parts of the application they review because DNR assumes MS4 communities are following plans, noting; weekly inspections, following the technical standards as laid out in the plan.

+Screening all applications for wetlands, endangered species, and archeological sites

+Sometimes will contact community and sometimes won’t when going out on-site.
 If you would like to be notified please contact your specialist from the DNR, generally members would like to know if DNR is coming to their site.

-George: Communities would like to know if there is a violation so they are able to follow an enforcement plan.
-Jessica: Certain instances where DNR approves before municipality does Nick: Can DNR say they are relying on MS4 approval in their standard letter?
-Amy will include something in the standard email/letter that says the DNR approval is pending based upon MS4 approval. -Any deficiencies in the annual reports that you would like to share?
-Are you continually reevaluating your program and adjusting based on changes?
+Amy will include something in the standard email/letter that says the DNR approval is pending based upon MS4 approval.

+Deficiencies in annual reports: Are you continually reevaluating your program and adjusting based on changes?
 What about my program isn’t working?
 What do I need to change to make it better?
 A summary of how you are evolving your program.
 Amy is seeing that you took last year’s answers and plugged them in to this year’s annual report.

 2017 Membership Dues Letter and brochure went out to members discussing the 10% dues increase.
 Sent out early to plan for budgeting, first 10% dues increase since NEWSC’s founding.
 Genevieve will send out population changes and the new dues.